College of Engineering

 - meeting the UT Arlington admissions requirements.

-- completing at least the prerequisites necessary to enroll in MATH 1426 CALCULUS I.
+- for transfer to an engineering or computer science degree program, completing at least the prerequisites necessary to enroll in MATH 1426 CALCULUS I.

 - having a GPA of 3.0 or above calculated on transferred credits applicable to the degree they are seeking.

 - complying with the C-grade rule.
 (See Academic Regulation 5 below.)
 Consequently, the student must be prepared to repeat any such courses until a grade of C or higher is obtained prior to enrolling in any course for which such courses are a prerequisite.
 Note: this applies to all transfer students whether from other educational institutions or from within UT Arlington.

 Students for whom English is the primary language must present a minimum of two high school units in a single foreign language.
 Students otherwise qualified, but not presenting such credit, will be admitted with a foreign language deficiency that must be removed prior to graduation

 Students entering directly from high school and those with less than 24 hours of transferrable credit are advised initially in the University College.
 Students are transitioned to advising in the College of Engineering as they progress successfully in their degree programs.